colour.continuous.MultiSignals#

 property signals: Dict[str, Signal]#

-Getter and setter property for the colour.continuous.Signal sub-class instances.
+Getter and setter for the dictionary of colour.continuous.Signal sub-class instances.

 Parameters: